ballerina-attic/open-api-based-service/README.md

 ### Deploying on Docker

-You can run the service that we developed above as a docker container.
-As Ballerina platform offers native support for running ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.
+You can run the service that we developed above as a Docker container.
+As Ballerina platform offers native support for running ballerina programs on containers, you just need to put the corresponding Docker annotations on your service code.

-- In our ballerina_petstore, we need to import  `` import ballerinax/docker; `` and use the annotation `` @docker:Config `` as shown below to enable docker image generation during the build time.
+- In our ballerina_petstore, we need to import  `` import ballerinax/docker; `` and use the annotation `` @docker:Config `` as shown below to enable Docker image generation during the build time.

 ##### BallerinaPetstore.bal
 ```ballerina